 Something that has been earned honestly and fairly can never rightly be taken away.
-Receiving anything that was not earned is unjust, and thus is contrary to our values.
-Unearned benefits must also be taken from someone else, and thus hold no value, and thus are worthless.
-We should never accept free things or special treatments; we must earn everything we get.
+Receiving something that was not earned is unjust, and therefore contrary to our values.
+Unearned benefits must also be taken from someone else, and thus hold no value.
+We should never accept free things or unearned privileges; we must earn everything we get.